BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab1.md

 ### M5: Process Management
 1. Create a cronjob for the `blueteam` account that will execute `/home/blueteam/M5/cronScript.py` every `5 minutes`.
 The cronjob should be placed in your user's `crontab`
 1. Terminate the process that is running `pleasekillme.py` and remove the cronjob that is enabling it to be persistent but do not remove the script.

+You can remove scripts that point to blackteam but do not remove the scripts themselves.
+Note that the redteam may use accounts that seem to be out of scope to maintain persistence in your system.

 ### M6: Disk Usage and Filesystem Management
 1. Partition the drive `sdb` to use `xfs` and mount the directory `/mnt/M6-mount` to `sdb`